rknightuk/twitter-to-micro-blog/readme.md

 ### 3. Convert

-Run `node index.js` and your selected tweets will be output into `/export`:
+Run `node index.js` and your selected tweets will be output into `/export` (replies will be output to `/export/replies`):

 ```
 /export
     1583079656760410112.md
+    /replies
+        1583079656760410114.md
 ```

 ## Contributing